 Barely 15 minutes’ drive from Kahului’s University of Hawaii Maui College is Iao Valley State Park, a 4,000-acre expanse of lush peaks and spectacular rock formations.
 One such natural attraction is Iao Needle, which stretches around 1,200 feet high and is adorned with tropical green flora.
 It is surrounded by a network of scenic hiking paths, meaning that the adventurous can look forward to a series of impressive views.
 Around an hour’s drive in the other direction, meanwhile, is Haleakalā National Park – a volcanic landscape that hosts Maui’s tallest summit and is also the perfect spot for downhill cyclists.
 Such activities are affordable thanks to the school’s excellent-value tuition and fees, with non-Hawaiians coughing up just $8,406 in 2020-21.

 5. South Texas College – McAllen, Texas

-The average South Texas College out-of-stater paid just $7,290 for their 2013-14 tuition and fees, which is almost a third less expensive than the 2012-13 overall national average, and almost two-thirds less than that year’s non-resident norm.
-Indeed, the complete cost of attendance for the entire 2013-14 academic year for non-Texans was just over $16,000 – approximately $4,000 less than the typical total elsewhere, according to 2012-2013 figures.
+The average South Texas College out-of-stater paid just $7,830 for their 2019-20 tuition and fees, which is almost less than half the 2018-19 overall national average.
+Indeed, the complete cost of attendance for the entire 2018-19 academic year for non-Texans was just over $17,000 – approximately $9,000 less than the typical total elsewhere, according to 2018-2019 figures.
 With the essentials covered, surplus dollars can be used for less bookish pursuits.
 Located roughly 50 minutes’ drive from the school’s Pecan campus in McAllen, the Lower Rio Grande Valley National Wildlife Refuge is teeming with flora and fauna, including rare animal species like ocelots and burrowing owls.
 If wildlife spotting isn’t what students are after, however, there’s also the possibility of fishing and hunting.